 In November 2020, author, journalist, and educator Wilbert (Wil) Sostre Maldonado released the second Spanish edition of “Boricua Jazz: La Historia del Jazz Puertorriqueño · Desde Rafael Hernández a Miguel Zenón.”

-The Second Edition (2020) includes updated biographies, discographies, new photos, and a comprehensive index, which the first edition lacked.
+The Second Edition (2020) includes updated biographies, discographies, new photos, and a comprehensive index.
 Also, it contains new biographical data, discographies, artists, and information about the Puerto Rico Heineken Jazz Festival, which put Puerto Rico on the map as a jazz destination internationally from 1991 to 2017.

 Chapter 1: Shines a light on jazz in New Orleans (the cradle of jazz), blues, ragtime, black military bands, Billie Holliday, Buddy Bolden, Jelly Roll Morton, Louis Armstrong, and Sidney Bechet, among others.
 The chapter also includes an excellent selection of early jazz recordings (1940-1960).